danielendeg/nugetpackageupdate/specs/Shoebox/jupiter-shoebox.md

 the form, “Customers have a hard time doing FOO, I know this because I heard it from X, Y, Z.”*

-As we work towards Jupiter release, not only must we continue to support the Azure required Shoebox feature for Azure API for FHIR in Azure, but also expand the support for new services such as DICOM and IoT.
+As we work toward Jupiter release, not only must we continue to support the required Shoebox feature for Azure API for FHIR in Azure, but also expand the support for new services such as DICOM and IoT.

-While the underlying technologies vary for the Healthcare API services, it is important that we define a set of common audit logs and metrics for all services, along with unique logs and metrics for each service, and develop a framework that enables easy plugging in for future services.
+While the underlying technologies vary for the Healthcare API services, it is important that we define a set of common audit logs and resource logs or metrics for all services, along with unique logs and metrics for each service, and develop a framework that enables easy plugging in for future services.